rootstrap/rails_api_base/docs/cd_with_aws.md

 3. **AWS Credentials**:
    - AWS Access Key ID
    - AWS Secret Access Key
-   - These credentials should have permissions to interact with ECR and ECS.
+   - These credentials should have permission to interact with ECR and ECS.

 4. **GitHub Repository Setup**:
    - Secrets: Add the following secrets to your GitHub repository: